Shop by

 To what kind of surfaces will Heat Lock bond?

-Heat Lock will work with a variety of substrate materials such as wood, plywood, MDF and particle board if the surface is porous.
+Heat Lock will work with a variety of virgin substrate materials such as wood, plywood, MDF and particle board if the surface is porous.
 Some substrates can be made more porous by scuff sanding with 80 grit sandpaper.
 You can test the porosity of the substrate by placing a few drops of water on the substrate.
 If the water is not quickly absorbed by the substrate, you may find that the Heat Lock glue will not work.
 Surfaces top coated with shellac, lacquer, or polyurethane (all of which make surfaces non-porous) will not bond with Heat Lock.

 Will Heat Lock work on large projects?